amanakram/Accident_analysis/README.md

 ## 🎯 Features
 - **Fetch Accident Data**: Retrieve data directly from the API without the need for manual uploads.
-- **Interactive Visualizations**:
+- **Dynamic and Interactive Visualizations**:
-  - Total accidents across all States/UTs by year.
+  - Analyze total accidents across all States/UTs by year.
-  - Trends for the top 5 States/UTs with the highest accident numbers.
+  - Visualize trends for the top 5 States/UTs with the highest accident counts.
-  - Correlation analysis between different years.
+  - Perform correlation analysis to identify relationships between different years.

-- **Data Highlights**: Automatically generated insights, such as:
+- **Comprehensive Data Highlights**: Automatically generated insights, such as:
   - Total number of States/UTs.
   - Number of records in the dataset.
   - Time period covered by the data.

+- **Custom Plot Builder:**:
+  - Generate your own visualizations by selecting any combination of States/UTs and years.
+  - Choose between bar plots and scatter plots for deeper insights.
 ---

 ## 🛠️ Tech Stack